 Major construction on the biggest investment in Melbourne’s roads ever, the Western Roads Upgrade, is now complete.

-The $1.8 billion road project is reducing congestion and slashing travel times for locals on
+The $1.8 billion road project is reducing congestion and decreasing travel times for locals on

 - Dunnings and Palmers Road